Tinycsocket

 See the example folder for information of how to use tinycsocket.

-Currently support platforms: - Windows NT 5.0 SP1 (Windows 2000 SP1) or newer. - POSIX.1-2001 compliant systems (Linux, FreeBSD and Solaris etc.)
+Currently supported platforms: - Windows NT 5.0 SP1 (Windows 2000 SP1) or newer. - POSIX.1-2001 compliant systems (Linux, FreeBSD, OpenBSD, MacOS, Solaris etc.) - Android (API level 24+ for full IPv6 interface support)

 Installation instructions